Stock Image: The Absolute Sound | Design: HomeStudioBasics

 Heck, even the majority of mid-fi headphones aren’t made this well.

-The padding is plush, the headband isn’t intrusive, and the Hawk also isn’t overly bulky even despite the fact that it is larger than most headphones.
+The padding is plush, the headband isn’t intrusive, and the Hawk also isn’t overly bulky even though it is larger than most headphones.

 I would feel pretty comfortable dropping these and could see them lasting a long time with proper care.